jgpippin/sldb/README.md

      5ff653f6-1044-479c-8482-9049c7b8b79f, laced, no

 This is about as flexible a storage solution as I could come up with without getting into your individual needs.
 If you need something more flexible, you should write your own script.

+## Usage

+Now that you're all uploaded and stuff, you can store and retrieve data from http://www.example.com/sldb/data.php using llHTTPRequest().
+An example script, example.lsl, is included to walk you through using external HTTP request calls to store and read data.

+If you want more specific instructions for a more custom implementation, [visit the wiki](https://github.com/jgpippin/sldb/wiki).